AYER -- A Special Town Meeting brought six articles before the voters; most were passed with little discussion.

 "So we bring forth the same article, asking the town meeting to give the BOS permission to find either a buyer or someone who wants to lease the building long-term," said Conley.
 "The distinct probability is that we will sell the building because to improve the building is upwards of several millions of dollars and whether someone who is willing to rent it is willing to invest that kind of money remains to be seen.
 The purpose of the article is to give the BOS the opportunity to dispose of the building somehow, in a way that would benefit the town."

 "I do not understand in the last 10 years or so that this has gone on, why this building has not been listed as historic.
 It fully qualifies," Jeff Mayes said.
-"If we sell it there
+"If we sell it there is no guarantee that someone isn't going to just tear the building down.

 "It needs a lot of work, I fully admit that," he said.
 "It's millions of dollars of work, but we have fine examples, one would be Town Hall, of a building that was in horrible shape that we were able to restore.
 We have other buildings on Main Street and Pleasant Street School.
 There is no reason why we should be doing this unless the building is preserved in some way.
 There's nothing (in the article) to stop someone from tearing the building down."